REBLOZYL® (luspatercept-aamt) logo

 Talk about your answers to these questions with your loved one and with their healthcare team.
 This information may give greater insight into your loved one’s health.

-You can help them set their goals
+You can help your loved ones set their goals

 When treating anemia, the healthcare team will set treatment goals that are important for everyone to understand and remember.
-Communicating with your loved one's healthcare team is one of your most important roles as caregiver, so ask questions if you need to.
+Speaking up during appointments and discussing the answers to these questions will help you know what symptoms might need attention.

-You can also help with setting activity-based goals, which are goals that can be measured in terms of a person’s day-to-day life.
-Speaking up with your loved one's healthcare team and discussing the answers to these questions will help you know what symptoms might need attention.
+You can also help with setting activity-based goals, which are goals that can be measured in terms of day-to-day life.
+If your loved one is having symptom-related lifestyle changes, you should discuss them with their healthcare team.

 You can help them stay organized